NotARoomba/SimpleFlightController/GUIDE.md

 ![MicroSD KiCad Wired](assets/microsd_kicad_wired.png)

-Now all that's left is to conenct everything to the microcontroller!
+Now all that's left is to connect everything to the microcontroller!

 # Microcontroller Break